kalanda/RPi-MediaLooper/README.md

 #### CuriousTechnologist's solution - [link](http://curioustechnologist.com/post/104242571716/rpilooper-v2-b-seamless-video-looper-for)
 **PROS:** Real seamless loop, no blanks or gaps between loops.

 **CONS:** Does not support audio.
-Is based on a custom binary program coded in C. Require to prepare videos with a specific feature of h264 codec using AviDemux and naming the file with .h264 extension to work.
+Is based on a custom binary program coded in C. Requires to prepare videos with a specific feature of h264 codec using AviDemux and naming the file with .h264 extension to work.

 #### StevenHickson's solution - [link](http://stevenhickson.blogspot.com.es/2014/05/rpi-video-looper-20.html)

 **PROS:** Code is available at [GitHub](https://github.com/StevenHickson/RPiVideoLooper).
 Is based on *omxplayer*, which can play almost any video format.
-Create a service daemon to autoboot.
+Creates a service daemon to autoboot.

-**CONS:** Is not seamless, the gap (1 or 2 seconds) between loops depends of the length of video.
+**CONS:** The loop is not seamless, the gap between loops (1 or 2 seconds) depends of the length of video.
 If you don't use the disk image, the code has some bugs on the installer and the code because uses a standalone version of *omxplayer* instead the version included by default in *Raspbian*.
 When *omxplayer* plays your videos, uses the `-l` option for loop, but there are some bugs on this feature.
 If video has not audio, it hangs on second loop.
 If video is in a mp4 container, 5 seconds at the end of video will lost in each loop ([issue 291](https://github.com/popcornmix/omxplayer/issues/291)).

 #### GeekTips's solution - [link](http://www.geek-tips.com/2014/07/30/infinite-video-loops-on-a-raspberry-pi/)

 **PROS:** Just one bash script.
-Use the *omxplayer* that comes with *Raspbian* that is IMO, the best option to play any video, but instead of `-l` option for loop (this option has some bugs commented above) the script calls in a infinite while loop to *omxplayer* for launch the video.
+Uses the *omxplayer* that comes with *Raspbian* that is IMO, the best option to play any video, but instead of `-l` option for loop (this option has some bugs commented above) the script calls in a infinite while loop to *omxplayer* for launch the video.
 Catch for CTRL-C to stop the player.

 **CONS:** Has not online repository for code.
-Don't provide a autoboot feature.
+Don't provides a autoboot feature.

 #### Other similar projects